Current exhibition: 'Eastbury Saved'

 The project was made possible by money raised by National Lottery players, supported through the Heritage Fund, as well as money from the London Borough of Barking and Dagenham, the Friends of Eastbury Manor House and the Barnet National Trust Association.

 'Yet another famous house of the late Tudor period is threatened with demolition.'

 - Burlington Magazine, 1916

-In the early decades of the 20th century, the keen eyes of investors and developes, the pressing need for housing and the defence of London during World War One, all threatened Eastbury, just as they had many other large historic house.
+In the early decades of the 20th century, the keen eyes of investors and developes, the pressing need for housing and the defence of London during World War One, all threatened Eastbury, just as they had many other large historic houses.

 'Long galleries wreathed with cobwebs and half filled with lumber'

 - D W Coller, author of The People's History of Essex, 1861

-During the 19th century, Eastbury was a shall of its former self.
+During the 19th century, Eastbury was a shell of its former self.
 No longer a gentleman's home with extensive land, but a busy market garden and farm that was in gradual decline.
-London communters began to vastly increase Barking's population, and, field by field, the old market gardens and farmland were lost to development.
+London communters began to vastly increase Barking's population, and field by field, the old market gardens and farmland were lost to development.